Phone: (574) 631-2754

 Michael Sweikar oversees the operations and management of NDIGD, including strategy, staffing, academic integration, and programs.
 In this role, Sweikar provides oversight of externally funded global development research and education projects spanning five continents.
 He has overseen global development partnerships with multiple federal agencies, including the United States Agency for International Development (USAID), U.S. Department of State, Millennium Challenge Corporation, and the U.S. Department of Labor, in addition to numerous corporations and foundation partners.

-Sweikar serves on the University of Notre Dame faculty as Concurrent Assistant Professor of the Practice and teaches courses in the Keough School of Global Affairs on Global Development Proposal Writing and Policy.
+Sweikar also serves on the University of Notre Dame faculty as Concurrent Assistant Professor of the Practice and teaches courses in the Keough School of Global Affairs on Global Development Proposal Writing and Policy.

 Prior to joining the University of Notre Dame, Sweikar was a program manager at the National Center for State Court's International Division in Arlington, Virginia where he supported the management and administration of USAID-funded rule of law projects, including the Kosovo Justice Support Program that supported the improvement of court administration, legislative drafting, and judicial training in Kosovo.